locxter/btvccntrl-ng/README.md

 ## How to use it

-Build the JAR via `gladle clean standalone` and then run it via `java -jar build/libs/btvccntrl-ng-1.0-standalone.jar`.
+Build the JAR via `gradle clean standalone` and then run it via `java -jar build/libs/btvccntrl-ng-1.0-standalone.jar`.